un-nf/404-docs/docs/consent.md

 ---
 title: 404 Consent & Warning
-description: Important security warnings and consent information before running 404.
-Understand CA certificate risks, TLS termination, and best practices.
+description: Important warnings for both the desktop application and the CLI application.
+Covers local CA trust, TLS termination, data handling, and where the product legal documents live.
 hide:
   - navigation
 ---

 # Quick consent & warning

+This page applies to both the managed desktop product path and the open source CLI application path.

 *By running this software you understand that:*

-- This proxy will generate a local CA and key-pair on its first run.
-As of now, there is no functionality or instructions for removing these from your trust store.
+- This proxy generates a local CA and key-pair for TLS interception.

 - This proxy **terminates TLS**, usernames and passwords that pass through this proxy may be temporarily stored/visible in ***local only*** logs.
 Do not share logs.

-- This is beta software - no warranty, no guarantees, minimal support.
+- This software changes local trust and routing behavior.
+Review the warnings and documentation before using it on a machine you care about.

 *...and agree that:*